 This is one of the most recommended tips on how to be productive and is one of the best time-related activities that you should practice.
 Because if you say yes to tasks that don’t contribute to your end goals, you’ll end up wasting time and resources.

-Truly productive people don’t feel awkward about saying ‘no’.
+A productive person don’t feel awkward about saying ‘no’.
 They understand the value of their own time and view it as a precious resource.
-This doesn’t mean you have to be rude or dismissive - simply explain your situation, offer an alternative avenue of help, or empower the person with the right advice so they can do it themselves.
+This doesn’t mean you have to be rude or dismissive – simply explain your situation, offer an alternative avenue of help, or empower the person with the right advice so they can do it themselves.

 To achieve your goals, you need to be deliberate about your time.
 Remember, you only have 1,440 minutes every day.
 Don’t give them away easily.